med-khalil/SheSolves-4.0/pre-contest-2_ Problem2/Statement.md

-# Problem A : middle number
+# Problem A : Median number

 ## Statement:

-Given three number: a,b,c, your task is to order them by value and print their median.
+Given three number: a,b,c, your task is to order them by value and print their median(number situated in the middle).

 You will answer **T** distinct test cases: each with different values of **a**, **b** and **c**.